angular/angular/src/lib/grid-list/OVERVIEW.md

-# md-grid-list

-`md-grid-list` is an alternative list view that arranges cells into grid-based layout.
+`md-grid-list` is a two-dimensional list view that arranges cells into grid-based layout.
 See Material Design spec [here](https://www.google.com/design/spec/components/grid-lists.html).

 <!-- example(grid-list-overview) -->

-## Usage

 ### Setting the number of columns